The star and the director of the 1961 'Combat!' pilot died in separate helicopter accidents 20 years later

 Despite being first in the production order, "A Day in June" would end up airing as the 11th episode of Combat!

 Today, Vic Morrow's name is forever associated with one of the great production tragedies in filmmaking history.
-Three decades after the premiere of Combat!, Morrow landed a role in Twilight Zone: The Movie.
+Two decades after the premiere of Combat!, Morrow landed a role in Twilight Zone: The Movie.
 In a segment of the anthology film helmed by John Landis, Morrow would play a racist sent back through time to learn sympathy the hard way.
 In one scene, Morrow's character lands in Vietnam, where, in a Quantum Leap-like twist, he is a Vietnamese soldier about to be killed by Americans.

 Sadly, this war scene would lead to the death of one of TV's great war actors.
 In an infamous incident, a pyrotechnics explosion caused a hovering helicopter to lose its lift.
 The aircraft crashed atop Morrow and two child actors.

 Bizarrely, Morrow was not the only Combat! veteran to die by a helicopter blade in the early '80s.
 Just months earlier, his former director Boris Sagal perished when he walked into a helicopter blade on the set of the miniseries World War III.

 The surname Sagal should strike a chord with classic TV fans.
 He is the father of Katey Sagal from Married… with Children.
 Daughter and dad did get to work together — one of Katey's earliest roles came in a Columbo episode directed by Boris.